ONO (band): Early years (1980 - 1986)

-Prior to joining the group, travis grew up playing piano in church and singing spirituals in his home of rural Mississippi.
+Prior to joining the group, travis grew up playing piano in church and singing spirituals in his home in rural Mississippi.
 He served in the US Navy during the Vietnam War, a formative period during which he experienced severe racial discrimination and sexual violence.
 Native Chicagoan P. Michael grew up in a musical family which included several noted jazz musicians.
 Prior to forming ONO, he studied music and visual art and worked in academia.

 ONO began with the meeting of travis and P. Michael in 1980.
 An early supporter and friend of the group was Al Jourgenson of Ministry, through whom they met scholar, performance artist, and musician Shannon Rose Riley.
 She has subsequently worked with the band from the 80s to the present.
 The name "ONO" was derived in part from onomatopoeia, to emphasize the non-musical, "noise" character of their sound.

 The group developed a unique juxtaposition of industrial musique concrète and junk metal percussion alongside spoken word and liturgical organ.
 P. Michael's music was inspired by The Stooges and The Velvet Underground, whereas travis' vocals drew inspiration from Mahalia Jackson.
 During this period, ONO played extensively in and around Chicago, both solo and alongside acts including Lydia Lunch, Cabaret Voltaire, and Naked Raygun.
 They performed both in music venues and non-traditional spaces such as art galleries, a wedding, and the smoldering ruins of a still-burning house.

-From the beginning ONO performances featured a prominent ritualistic and theatrical element.
+From the beginning ONO performances featured prominent ritualistic and theatrical element.
 The group frequently utilized confrontational and subversive imagery, including religious and occult iconography, drag, blackface, and other symbols of racial oppression.
 Early audiences, many of them punks, were divided by the project, and several early performances were disrupted or canceled due to the controversy the group provoked.

 After early recordings were passed over by Wax Trax!, ONO began a relationship with Joe Carducci's Thermidor Records which produced two albums.

 From 1986, the project lapsed into a period of inactivity lasting over 20 years.
 Group members shifted their energy toward other arts and academic projects.

 Post-hiatus (2007 - present)

-During their time of inactivity, awareness of the group and its work developed and their records become highly sought-after.
+During their time of inactivity, awareness of the group and its work developed and their records became highly sought after.

 Re-activation of the group was prompted by support from writer and musician Steve Krakow, who interviewed the group for the Chicago Reader in 2007 and featured them in his Secret History of Chicago Music column.

 Since their re-activation, the group has played both in the US and internationally, released five new records, and received positive attention from prominent music press including The Wire and The Recording Academy (presenters of the Grammy Awards).